 When the menace known as The Joker emerges from his mysterious past, he wreaks havoc and chaos on the people of Gotham.
 The Dark Knight must accept one of the greatest psychological and physical tests of his ability to fight injustice.

 Dwight Yoakam turned down two different roles in this movie.
 One was for the part of Detective Wuertz, as well as the small part of the Gotham National Bank Manager, featured at the beginning.

 Grumpy: Plus two guys on the roof.
 Every guy gets a share.
 Five shares is plenty.

 Chuckles: *Six* shares.
 Don't forget the guy who planned the job.

-Grumpy: He thinks he can sit it out and still take a slice?
-I know ...
+Grumpy: If he thinks he can sit it out and still take a slice I ...

 The Blu-ray version of the movie has several of the big action scenes and high altitude photography scenes in ordinary 16:9 (1.78:1) widescreen ratio while the rest of the movie preserves the "scope" format (2.39:1).
 This is because these scenes were filmed in IMAX, whose format is 1.44:1, thus attempting to recreate the effect witnessed in IMAX theatres, as well as preserving as much of these shots as possible.